dmonye017/f5xc-smsv2/tutorial.md

   After a successful apply, Terraform prints your outputs - including the SSH command to connect to the instance

-5. Verify CE Site Registration
+5. Verify CE Site Registration:

 After you deploy your nodes, they automatically register as a CE Site in Distributed Cloud Console.
 The registration process is not instantaneous.
 In Console, the status changes from Waiting for Registration to Provisioning to Online.
 Wait a few minutes for the registration process to begin after completing the preceding sections.

 - In Distributed Cloud Console, navigate to Multi-Cloud Network Connect > Overview > Infrastructure > Sites.